ericwbailey/lowvision.support/README.md

 - [ ] iFrame device density issues (will sometimes load desktop site)
 - [ ] iFrame obscures low vision condition section on iPhone (possibly related to device density issues above)
 - [ ] Site chokes on URLs containing a hash (`#`) symbol
+- [ ] Fallback white iFrame background will sometimes not load

 ## To Do